Standardization of quantitative cccDNA measurements

 The objective of this project is to develop reliable laboratory protocols for cccDNA quantification by comparing head to head different methodologies and by exploring new strategies to improve specificity of cccDNA qPCRs.
 Because of the need of international expertise and cross‐validation among laboratories, different research groups worldwide (both academic and from industry) are currently involved.

-ICE-HBV will hold an online workshop on serum biomarkers of HBV, on 4 October 2020, to build consensus in this area and accelerate cure research.
+ICE-HBV held online workshop on serum biomarkers of HBV, on 4 October 2020, to build consensus in this area and accelerate cure research.
+A consensus statement on the topic will be published in 2021.

 ICE-HBV informs the community about HBV research, making science accessible to all, with a focus on informing people affected by hepatitis B, for instance at the NoHep Village in Toronto in June 2018.